Sol, Fest och Oroliga Föräldrar: Episode 3

 Jannie, 19, goes on vacation without hard-rock parents Ian and Marita Haugland and it becomes a road trip.
-Meanwhile, Christopher, 19, from Lidingö travels with step brother Sebastian and his friend Martin to the sun.
+Meanwhile, Christopher, 19, from Lidingö travels with stepbrother Sebastian and his friend Martin to the sun.
 But mum Elisabeth is much closer than the guys think.
 Originally aired: 22 September 2011.

 Episode 4

-20-year-old Johnny, Calvin and Kevin go to a week of celebration and adventure but mum Sandra is worried about Johnny's allergies.
+20-year-old Johnny, Calvin and Kevin go to a week of celebration and adventure, but mum Sandra is worried about Johnny's allergies.
 For Cassandra who's with friends Filippa, Isabell and Josephine - it's all about the party and Cassandra's mother Nina is not completely happy.
 Originally aired: 29 September 2011.

 Episode 5

 Nacho and his friends unleash themselves on the holiday resort, but mum and dad do as well - though are well hidden from the guys.
-Whilst 19-year-old Amanda travels with friends and her parents witness her heavy drinking of drams of race, and see her events on a party cruise.
+Whilst 19-year-old Amanda travels with friends and her parents witness her heavy drinking of drams of race and see her events on a party cruise.
 Originally aired: 6 October 2011.